 On this page I maintain a list of no more than 10 books that I own and have truly loved and benefited from on my journey to living with greater purpose, health & JOY… and which have deserved an enduring place on my bookshelves.
+Plus a bonus two that are newer or which I borrowed from the library but still recommend as a worthwhile read.
 I have included pics of these books in action in my life:)

 1. Alchemy of Herbs, by Rosalee De La Foret.
 This one is brand spanking new.
 Such a pretty book – simple but warm, inviting and informative.
 I wrote a post about it.
 I love that Rosalee focuses on herbs, spices, roots that many of us already have in the kitchen or our small apothecaries.
 Check it out in Canada and the United States.

 2. Becoming Wise by Krista Tippett.
 I bought this book to read on a recent holiday and within the first two chapters had underlined and otherwise marked it up more than most books altogether.
 This is a book that gets you thinking and nodding along – full of wisdom and insight.
 Get it here in Canada and here in the United States.

 3. Big Magic by Elizabeth Gilbert.
 I find this book and Elizabeth’s podcast inspiring – they are not really about making something “big” happen in our lives but about stepping out of fear and enjoying the process.
 Just doing that thing we want to do and holding the outcome loosely.
 Shop here for Canada and here for the United States.

 4. The Gifts of Imperfection by Brené Brown.
 This was gifted to me many moons ago and oh, how I needed it.
 I think my whole life has been a journey to loving and accepting myself as is, all my broken and beautiful bits, and Brené speaks directly to the heart of this.
 Highly recommend.
 Buy this here in Canada and here in the United States.